lucaspiller/ysflight-organiser/docs/wiki/FileFormats/DatFileStructure.markdown

 			HTRADIUS
 		</td>
 		<td>
 			The radius of the sphere used to determine whether a weapon has hit the plane.
+Also defines camera distance.
 		</td>
 		<td>
 			Radius as a length unit.